microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 If there is no register specification, the corresponding resource will be assigned to the next available binding number, starting from 0, in descriptor set #0.

+In summary, the compiler essentially assigns binding numbers in three passes.

+- Firstly it handles all declarations with explicit ``[[vk::binding(X[, Y])]]`` annotation.
+- Then the compiler processes all remaining declarations with ``:register(xX, spaceY)`` annotation.
+- Finally, the compiler assigns next available binding numbers to the rest in the declaration order.

 HLSL Expressions
 ================